 How to Add a Brexit Clause

-Without knowing whether or not we will leave the Single Market and/or the Customs Union or whether the Government will be able to negotiate a tariff free trade agreement with the EU, a protective measure you can take right now is to introduce a Brexit clause in any new long-term contracts that you sign.
+Without knowing whether or not the Government will be able to negotiate a tariff free trade agreement with the EU, a protective measure you can still take is to introduce a Brexit clause in any new long-term contracts that you sign.
 And you should also consider proposing one for your existing suppliers and customers.

 It is quite common to have a “material adverse circumstances clause” in a long term contract which states that if a new and unforeseen situation arises which has an adverse impact on one or both of the parties, they will meet in a good faith effort to try to overcome the problem, probably by varying the terms of the contract and/or if this cannot be achieved, then either party can bring the contract to an end.